adityashahgithub/MCA-Sem-1-Hyundai/README.md

 ### Images not loading
 - Ensure all asset paths are correct
 - Check file permissions on the server

-### Form not submitting
-- Ensure PHP is enabled on your server
-- Check that `data/` folder has write permissions

 ### Animations not working
 - Ensure JavaScript is enabled in your browser